phlogisticfugu/squirt/README.md

 squirt
 ======

-Simple and lightweight PHP dependency injection.
+Simple and lightweight PHP dependency injection with parameter overrides and more.

 It is inspired by the ServiceBuilder in [Guzzle 3](https://github.com/guzzle/guzzle3), but simplifies and expands upon that.